 2002 - Col Richard Bartle (see earlier note) writes paper entitled "A British Armed Forces Federation; In anticipation of the inevitable."

-2004 - Probable first of many discussions on unofficial 'Army Rumour Service' website about the possibility of forming an armed forces federation.
+2004 - Thought to be the first of many discussions on the unofficial 'Army Rumour Service (ARRSE)' website about the possibility of forming an armed forces federation.

 2005 (Sep) - Concluding sentence of the Service Voting Campaign's report Silence in the Ranks: "We would be happy also to contribute to a wider debate about the representation of the armed forces community..."
 Several in the group of serving or recently retired personnel behind the Service Voting Campaign went on to form the BAFF Steering Group:

 2006 (Jan) - Formation of British Armed Forces Federation (BAFF) Steering Group.
 Publication of BAFF Ten Point Plan.